Sybio/ImageWorkshop/README.md

 - Updating the getLayerPositions() method that allow you to get the positions of a sublayer
 - Refactoring methods that change the position of a sublayer for the new method
 - Adding some informations in the composer file

-**Version 1.2.3 - 2012-08-30**
-- Fixing a position bug when cropping with some positioning choices on crop() method
-- Changing the comportment of updateLayerPositionsAfterCropping(), an internal method
-- Removing useless cropBackground() method
-- Refactoring crop() method (comportment doesn't change)
-- Updating the lib path in the test file

-**Version 1.2.2 - 2012-08-16**
-- Fixing a bug when applying a filter because of given parameter number

 ### Usage